 - Avengers 4 Endgame April 29th — What was to have been a 2-parter from The Russo Bros. (see 1st trailer from them H E R E) has now become Avengers 4 Endgame which supposedly wraps up the current group, including expensive paycheck players Robert Downey Jr. as Tony Stark/Iron Man and Chris Evans as Captain America who completes his contract with Marvel with this film.
 Fingers crossed that Thor survives.
 Black Widow must because she’s getting her own solo film!
 Ant-Man and Hawkeye/Ronin return, but where’s Valkyrie?
 Look for a big assist from Brie Larson’s Captain Marvel, as well.
 Film is reportedly three hours long!
 Can’t wait.
 The End of the MCU (As We Knew It) Via GQ

 - Men in Black International — June 14th — Chris Hemsworth, Tessa Thompson, Rebecca Ferguson, Kumail Nanjani, Liam Neeson and Emma Thompson topline this Sony re-boot.
 F. Gary Gray directs from a script by Iron Man scribes Matt Holloway and Art Marcum.
 Hopes high, I think.

 - Spider-Man: Far From Home July 5th — Tom Holland and Marisa Tomei scored in Civil War and are rewarded with a 3-parter.
-Expect director Jon Watts to return for the sequel.
-Jake Gyllenhall in talks to star as the villain, Mysterio.
+Director Jon Watts returns for the sequel.
+Jake Gyllenhall co-stars as the villain, Mysterio.
 Gotta say, Tom Holland is really winning in this role (and I am a fan of the Tobey trilogy).
 Samuel L. Jackson and Cobie Smulders also appear.
 Interesting!
 (They were turned to dust in Infinity War!).
 The 1st Trailer has a lot to discuss, considering Avengers: Endgame will precede this film in the theaters.
 Check out the trailer https://platform.twitter.com/widgets.js“>H E R E

 - Joker: My Life & Times (working title) – Oct.
 4th — Todd Phillips’ (The Hangover) solo story stars Joaquin Phoenix (See the first look via Rotten Tomatoes!) as Batman’s arch-nemesis following in the notable footsteps of Caesar Romero, Jack Nicholson, Heath Ledger, Mark Hamill, and most recently, Jared Leto.
 Here’s the details via Deadline Hollywood